aanchalcoder18/passenger-counter-app/README.md

 # passenger-counter-app

+Scrimba Challenge:
-using html and javascript basics
+Using html and javascript basics to make a counter app